Solifugus/Moringa/README.md

 * Seeking/Avoiding Conditions
 * Contemplations

-# Description

-## Moringa Agent Script Reference
+# Moringa Agent Script Reference

 A Moringa Script comprises directives and action commands.
 The directives are generally structural in nature while the action commands are mostly intended for defining reactions.
 The basic structure allows for specification of initial memory items, conjugations, synonyms, and re-usable sequences of action commands.

 ## Memories Directive.

 In Moringa, memory is just an array of strings.
 The Remember action command may be used to compose new memories.
 The Recall action command may be used to read memories, based on pattern searches.
 However, you may set initial memories using the following Memory directive early in the script:

 ```
 Memories